 How many hospital beds are occupied each day by people with alcohol related problems in Ireland?

 Every day in Ireland 1,500 hospital beds are occupied by people with alcohol related problems.

-According to the World Health Organisation how much does the risk of suicide when a person is currently abusing alcohol increase by?
+According to the World Health Organisation, how much can the risk of suicide be increased if a person is abusing alcohol?

 According to the World Health Organisation the risk of suicide increases by eight when someone is currently abusing alcohol.
 Learn more about alcohol and mental health here.